PhilipBuhr-Andrena/converter/README.md

 - The name is irrelevant, the correct method is identified by its signature
 - As of now, each signature may only exist once.
 Otherwise a DuplicateMappingNameException is raised during Compile.

+## Feedback

+Thank you for using the Converter.
+Please leave feedback at https://github.com/PhilipBuhr-Andrena/converter